-The group is transforming its operation.
-With support from Heritage Lottery Fund, Arts Council England, Paul Hamlyn Foundation and Struan Foundation, Amber has:
+Amber is transforming its operation.
+With support from Heritage Lottery Fund, Arts Council England, Paul Hamlyn Foundation, Struan Foundation, Amber has:

-- Redeveloped Side Gallery, which is now fully accessible, with a study centre, a library and enhanced exhibition space
+- A redeveloped Side Gallery, which is now fully accessible, with a study centre, a library and enhanced exhibition space

-- Redeveloped housing for the AmberSide Collection, embarked on a major new programme of digitisation and digital access
+- New housing for the AmberSide Collection, embarked on a major new programme of digitisation and digital access

-- Worked in schools and communities, using the inspiration of the collection and introducing practical film and photography skills
+- A programme of work in schools and communities, using the inspiration of the collection and introducing practical film and photography skills

 This is an exciting time at Amber / Side, with staff, volunteers and collaborators busy doing things that might not have seemed possible 5 years ago.
 Audiences are growing all the time.
 There has been a massive expansion in the work with communities, many of whose stories are held in the AmberSide Collection.
 The money you are able to give will really help.

-- Thousands of photographs and films documenting the North East of England have not been digitized – including 500 of Sirkka-Liisa Konttinen’s images that have never been seen by the public
+- Thousands of photographs and films documenting the North East of England are yet to be digitised – including 500 of Sirkka-Liisa Konttinen’s images that have never been seen by the public

 - Amber’s Learning and Participation team has worked with hundreds of children, young people and their local communities in towns, villages and schools across the North East – we want to continue the work and reach even more

-- Side Gallery, one of the best-loved photography venues in the country, is programming ambitious exhibitions that reflect the revolution in documentary as the technologies of still & moving image capture and distribution
+- Side Gallery, one of the best-loved photography venues in the country, is programming ambitious exhibitions that reflect a revolution in documentary, rooted in the rapidly changing technologies of still & moving image capture and distribution

-- It is developing educational opportunities in the gallery and the 50 seat Side Cinema
+- Side Gallery is developing educational opportunities in the gallery and the 50 seat Side Cinema

 - The Collection is a living archive – we want to support the new production and commissioning that will tell the stories of today that will continue to resonate for the next fifty years